 The Faraday Training Group has a number of other courses designed for those wishing to work in specific areas, on particular equipment or have a dedicated job role.
 You will find the details for our courses below:

 HV Cable Termination and Jointing – TJ

-This is a generic HV cable termination & jointing course, and therefore the terminations and joints are not manufacturer specific.
-The straight joints, unless otherwise specified, will be heat shrinkable and resin filled using mechanical connectors.
+This is a generic HV cable termination and jointing course and therefore the terminations and joints are not manufacturer specific.
+The straight joints unless otherwise specified will be heat shrinkable and resin filled using mechanical connectors.
 The cable terminations will also be heat shrinkable and utilize mechanical terminals unless otherwise specified.
-Please note: this course is an introduction to terminating/jointing, and is not intended to be taken as a full trade course.
+Please note: this course is an introduction to terminating/jointing and is not intended to be taken as a full trade course.

 Wind Farm HV Cable Termination – WT